Diophantine problems in solvable groups: Introduction

 In solvable groups systems of equations are fundamentally different from single equations.
-For instance the former are undecidable in the Heisenberg group (i.e.\ the free nilpotent group of nilpotency class $2$ and of rank $2$), while single equations are decidable in it \cite{Duchin}.
-This contrasts with most number theoretic settings, where the two notions are used interchangeably because they are equivalent in integral domains (provided the field of fractions is not algebraically closed).
-Much of the research regarding equations in solvable groups has focused so far in single equations (see for example the recent survey \cite{Romankov_survey}), indeed Romankov's aforementioned results \cite{Romankov_eqns_2, Romankov_free_metabelian} (and also Truss' \cite{Truss}) actually prove that single equations are undecidable in the corresponding group $G$ (of course this implies that $\mc{D}(G)$ undecidable).
-The allowance of multiple equations enriches significantly the expressiveness of the formulas at hand, and it is fundamental for our approach.
+For instance, finite systems of equations are undecidable in the Heisenberg group (i.e.\ the free nilpotent group of nilpotency class $2$ and of rank $2$), while single equations are decidable \cite{Duchin}.
+This contrasts with most number theoretic settings, where the two notions are often used interchangeably since in all integral domains, whose field of fractions are not algebraically closed, every finite system of equations is equivalent to a single equation (see, for example,\cite{Poonen}).
+Much of the research regarding equations in solvable groups was focused so far on single equations (see \cite{Romankov_survey}), indeed Romankov's aforementioned results \cite{Romankov_eqns_2, Romankov_free_metabelian} (and also Truss' \cite{Truss}) actually prove that single equations are undecidable in the corresponding groups $G$.
+These are stronger results than just undecidability of the Diophantine problem in $G$.
+Allowing arbitrary finite systems of equations is fundamental to our approach.
+This makes the whole theory much more robust and brings to the table powerful general methods.

-The line of results described previously changes drastically outside the class of solvable groups: the work of Makanin and Razborov \cite{Makanin, Razborov1} shows that $\mc{D}(F)$ is decidable for any free group $F$, and it further provides a description of the solution set to an arbitrary system of equations in $F$ (interestingly, systems of equations and single equations are equivalent notions in $F$).
-Analogous work has been made for other non-solvable groups, such as hyperbolic groups \cite{Rips1995, Dahmani}, partially commutative groups \cite{Casals, Diekert2}, and some free and graph products \cite{Casals2, Diekert}.
-See \cite{KhMi_icm} for further results in this area.
-In \cite{quadratic_grigorchuk} it is shown that systems of quadratic equations are decidable in the first Grigorchuk group.\\
+This line of results changes drastically outside of the class of solvable groups: the work of Makanin and Razborov \cite{Makanin, Razborov1} shows that $\mc{D}(F)$ is decidable for any free group $F$, and it further provides a description of the solution sets to arbitrary systems of equations in $F$ (systems of equations are equivalent to single equations in $F$).
+See also \cite{Jez, Diekert_Jez_Pland, EDT0L} for an entirely different approach.
+Analogous work has been done for other non-solvable groups, such as hyperbolic groups \cite{Rips1995, Dahmani}, partially commutative groups \cite{Casals, Diekert2}, and some free and graph products \cite{Casals2, Diekert}.
+We refer to \cite{KhMi_icm} for further results in this area.

+Note, that there are finitely generated solvable non-virtually abelian groups with decidable Diophantine problem.
+The first such examples are due to Kharlampovich, López, and the second author, who proved in \cite{KLM} that the Diophantine problem is decidable in the following metabelian groups: $BS(1,n), n \geq 1$ and $A \wr \mbb Z$, where $A$ is a finitely generated abelian group.